 If you’re applying for a job outside of the UK and Europe (or in an industry where employers are unlikely to be familiar with CEFR), describe your language proficiency using specific terms.

-- Native-level, proficient – You can communicate fluently and accurately in any situation, express complex ideas, and use technical language
+- Native-level, fluent: You can communicate fluently and accurately in any situation, express complex ideas, and use technical language

-- Fluent – You can have natural conversations and express complex opinions without help, but you may have limited vocabulary when talking about certain technical topics
+- Advanced: You can have natural conversations and express complex opinions without help, but you may have limited vocabulary when talking about certain technical topics

-Here are answers to three of the most common CV questions asked about language skills on CVs:
+Here are answers to three of the most common questions asked about language skills on CVs:

 1. What language skills are most important?

-You should check whether knowing a language is a key requirement by reviewing the job description.
-If knowledge of a language that you speak is a requirement then highlight that language in your CV.
+You should review the job description to check whether knowing a language is a key requirement.
+If knowledge of a language that you speak is a requirement, then prominently highlight that language in your CV.

-The best way of finding out your level of language proficiency is to take a language proficiency exam that uses a recognised language proficiency framework.
+The best way to determine your level of language proficiency is to take a language proficiency exam that uses a recognised framework.

 In the UK and Europe, the most widely recognised language framework is the CEFR, which measures language ability along a six-point scale: